Kermalis/VGMusicStudio/README.md

 * Detachable piano
 * Tempo numerical (it fits)
 * Help dialog that explains the commands for each engine and config options
-* If I go insane I'll support the MOD music format

 ## M4A / MP2K Engine
 * Add Golden Sun 2 reverb effect